Internal Conflict: The Quiet Engine of Middle Grade Stories

 For me, this ability comes from two places:

-Surveying my own history, the thoughts, feelings, and the actions they led to, has given me a kind of emotional map.
-And trying to understand my children has given me another.
+Surveying my own history, the thoughts and feelings and the actions they led to, has given me a kind of emotional map.
+Trying to understand my children has given me another.
 Together, they’ve become solid ground on which to build the inner lives of my characters.

 How to Show Internal Conflict on the Page